Lambeth House Senior Living Detailed Review

 - Consider future needs: Check whether Lambeth House's services can meet your future health needs so you won't have to relocate later.

-- Investigate improvement plans: Given the mixed reviews, ask management about specific plans to improve care quality, staffing, and resident satisfaction.
+- Investigate improvement plans: Ask management about specific plans to improve care quality, staffing, and resident satisfaction.

 - Evaluate the value: Compare costs with amenities, care options, and special features like the LifeCare program to see if the package meets your long-term care goals and budget.